univention/provisioning-api/docs/prefill/prefill-architecture.md

 All necessary data about consumers is persisted in the `Nats` key-value store.
 The Consumer Registration API has write-access to it while the Consumer Management API has read-access.

-*1 No prefill for this example.
-What happens if a new Consumer is written to the key-value store, but no queues have been created yet.
-Currently the queue is created when the first message is sent by the dispatcher.
-Solutions:
-- The create new subscription request is only answered with a 200 OK if the needed queue(s) have been created and object has been persisted into the KV Store.
-If any of this failed, the request has to be retried
-- The ConsumerManagementAPI needs to retry for a bit and then fail if no queues are there.
-The Queue might be uninitialized until it's first message, which is an undefined time span.

 *2 The Prefill queue needs to be blocked.
 It should appear to the consumer as if the queue is empty.
 No matter how the queues are managed in the background.

 ## Simplified Prefill Flow